hujanais/hello-microservices/README.md

 This guide is to provide a practical walkthrough of creating, deploying, and using microservices.
 The benefits of microservices when it comes to resource balancing, deployment, software development will not be discussed in this article.
 However, at the end of this tutorial, you should have a high-level understanding of how containerized deployment works and a practical approach to using it as a general guide for your product deployment.

 ### Overview of what we are trying to build
-For the purposes of this article and demonstration, we will build a hypothetical application as shown below.
+For this article and demonstration, we will build a hypothetical application as shown below.
 ![alt text](./Overview.PNG)
 A web interface will try to login via an Auth service and then after authentication will be allowed to retrieve data from a Product service.
 Both the Auth and Product REST services retrieve data from a shared MongoDB database.